-Compound Bows have always had an advantage over classic traditional Bows.
+Compound bows have always had an advantage over classic traditional Bows.
 Their design and features make them easy to maintain and also improves the arrow’s speed and archer’s accuracy.
+We will discuss today about the best compound bow for hunting in this article.

 Each bow I’ll be reviewing is capable of taking down a whitetail buck because there’s barely much difference between each compound bow models these days.
 It all depends on the archer’s preference and skill set.